mskatelogan

 PRODUCTION DESIGN

-I am a Wellington based production designer and art director with a strong creative vision, keen eye for detail and a penchant for problem solving.
-I enjoy working on productions that support women in film and raise up the voices of those not commonly heard.
+I am a Wellington based Production Designer and Set Decorator with a strong creative vision, keen eye for detail and a penchant for problem solving.

 Please click here to see a full list of my Art Department Credits and Biography or scroll down to read more about the film and television productions I have designed.